7jdope8/fornballs-btc-stealer/README.md

-# Online bitcoin stealer
+# Fornball's Bitcoin stealer
-Generates random Bitcoin addresses and then checks them online, to see if any deposits were ever made to the wallet.
+Generates random Bitcoin addresses, then checks them online, to see if any deposits were ever made to the wallet.
 Unlike other tools the check is performed online, which while slowing down the tool, allows to check for more addresses.
 # Dependencies
 Add later
 # Installation